 Surgery is the last treatment option when other treatment methods have failed to relieve the signs and symptoms of rotator cuff injuries.
 Surgery is also necessary when there is an excessive damage of the tendons and muscles of the rotator cuff.
 Different surgical procedures are available like arthroscopic tendon repair, open tendon repair, bone spur removal, tendon transfer as well as a complete shoulder replacement.

-The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your shoulder pain.
-We are using the most effective pain management and treatment options to treat rotator cuff injury, arm and hand pain, different forms of arthritis, trigger finger or thumb, frozen shoulder.
-We are utilizing the latest technologies available in USA.
+The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offers a unique, individualized approach to manage your shoulder pain.
+We are using the most effective pain management and treatment options to treat rotator cuff injury, arm, and hand pain, different forms of arthritis, trigger finger or thumb, frozen shoulder.
+We work closely with the best orthopedic surgeons in NYC and utilize the latest technologies available in the USA.